scbabacus/json-server/README.md

 > Note: You'll need to issue `npm install <module>` to install external modules before being able to import them to the service.

 ## Writing service.json
 You create `service.json` file to define APIs.
 The `service.json` file is loaded when the server starts.
-You may need to restart the server if you made changes to this file.
+It is located at `./data/services.json` by default.
+However, you can specify the different location in `serviceDescriptor` property on the `config.json` file.
+You may need to restart the server if you made changes to the service descriptor file.

 To define an API, use the *route path* as a key.
 Under the route path key, defines the HTTP methods, i.e. `GET`, `POST`, `PUT`, `DELETE`, `OPTIONS`, `PATCH`, `HEAD` etc. A special method `*` can also be specified if you want the route path to serve for every HTTP methods.